-The expected noise from construction and potential underwater operations may cause temporary adverse impacts.
+The expected noise from construction and underwater operations will cause temporary adverse impacts.
 Underwater, marine mammals and fish will most likely avoid the Project Area until completed.
 On land, construction may affect shorebirds which are found in the vicinity of the Project Area.
 However, birds will most likely avoid the Project Area during construction.